kgrid-objects/CAMH/collection/99999-CAMH1-v1.0/README.md

 The test.js file contains multiple tests that are deployed to check the validity of error handling code in the index.js file.

 ### KO’s Deployment description
-The deployment description file contains the specificatopn of CBK model’s runtime requirements.
+The deployment description file contains the specificatopn of CBK model’s runtime requirements[1].
 The deployment description file in the KO is named deployment.yaml.

 ### KO’s Service Description
-The service description file contains specification for an API for the CBK model.
+The service description file contains specification for an API for the CBK model[1].
 The  service description file in the KO is named service.yaml

 ### KO’s Metadata
-The metadata file contains description of an array of knowledge object properties.
+The metadata file contains description of an array of knowledge object properties like identifiers and simple descriptive elements.
+The structural metadata follows the Knowledge Object Information Ontology (KOIO) code artifact(s).
 The metadata filen the KO is named metadata.json.

 ## How to get the PHQ9 Score Interpreter running in your local environment